brainstormforce/wp-spectra/README.md

 * Fix: Heading - Resolved an issue in which the font-family would not render as required for highlighted headings.
 * Fix: Call To Action - Resolved an issue wherein additional button padding is not working responsively as intended in frontend.
 * Fix: Global - Resolved an issue in which the font-family would not render as required on the frontend for certain blocks.
+* Fix: Table Of Contents - Added support for Latin characters.

 ### 2.7.0 - THURSDAY, 13th July 2023 ###
 * Feature: Popup Builder - Added a new `Push Content` feature for info bars.